MISP/misp-training-lea/e.302-lab1-modeling-interpreting-and-sharing-hacking-evidence/for-trainers-short/README.md

 ```
 cat conti-cloud-init | lxc profile edit ail-new-users
 ```
-- edit the profile to fit your needs, for instance:
+- to edit the profile to fit your needs use:
 ```
 lxc profile edit ail-new-users
 ```
-  - increase the number of participants to 15:
+  - then to increase the number of participants to 15 for instance:
 ```yaml
  - [python, /home/ail/ail-framework/var/www/create_users.py, 15]
 ```
-  - change the storage pool from `zfs` to loopback `zfs`:
+  - then to change the storage pool from `zfs` to loopback `zfs` for instance:
 ```yaml
   root:
     path: /